 Of the two cameras under consideration, the Canon 1D Mark IV features an APS-H sensor and the Canon D30 an APS-C sensor.
 The sensor area in the Canon D30 is 37 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 16MP, the 1D Mark IV offers a higher resolution than the Canon D30 (3.1MP), but the 1D Mark IV has smaller individual pixels (pixel pitch of 5.70μm versus 10.29μm for the Canon D30).
-However, the 1D Mark IV is a somewhat more recent model (by 9 years and 5 months) than the Canon D30, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 1D Mark IV is a much more recent model (by 9 years and 5 months) than the Canon D30, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS-1D Mark IV has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Canon EOS-D30 are ISO 100 to ISO 1600 (no boost).

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.